cedoor/cedoor/git/README.md

 ## Commits rules

 Each commit message consists of a header and a body.
-The header has a special format that includes a type, a scope and a subject:
+The header has a special format that includes a type and a subject:

     [<type>] <subject>
     <BLANK LINE>